cloudbeer/BRConnector/README.md

 If every thing goes well, you can start to chat.

-#### 7. BRConnector WebUI.
+#### 7. BRConnector WebUI

-If you have not set the environment variable DISABLE_UI, you can now access the BRConnector WebUI via http://localhost:8866/.
+If you have not set the environment variable DISABLE_UI, you can now access the BRConnector WebUI via <http://localhost:8866/>.

 You can log in and manage it using the API key you just generated.
-Enter http://localhost:8866 as the Host.
+Enter <http://localhost:8866> as the Host.

 ## Dev Mode

 ### Environment .env file

  Place it in the root directory of the project.